cognitedata/oryx/README.md

 ## What is new in Oryx v3

-Oryx v3 will significantly simplify the typing of HttpHandlers by:
+Oryx v3 will significantly simplify the typing of Http handlers by:

 1. Be based on Async Observables instead of result returning continuations.
 The result returning continuations were problematic in the sense that they both push values down in addition to returning (pulling) async values up, thus